Hexronimo/livejournal-downloader/README.md

 * More tests with different kinds of journals

 ## How to run it
 Download archive and unzip it.
 Go to directory where MainWindows.class file is.
-Open Terminal (o other application for command line) in this directory (e.g., `cd home/dude/your-folder-path`).
+Open Terminal (or other application for command line) in this directory (e.g., `cd home/dude/your-folder-path` or just right click anywhere in directory and choose "Open in Terminal").
 Run `java MainWindow`.

 ## Contributions